survos/survos-documentation-orig/modules/survey-types/turk_screener.rst

 ..
 This file was automatically generated from SCRIPT_NAME -- do not modify it except to change the relevant twig file!

-..  _unassociated_data_type:
+..  _turk_screener_type:

-Unassociated Data Surveys
+Turk Qualifications Surveys
 =======================================
-Create data not associated with member
+Internal, used for storing Turk Qualification Tasks

 Basic Workflow
 -------------------------
-* Configure a Unassociated Data Survey
+* Configure a Turk Qualifications Survey
 * Design Survey Questions
 * Preview with Dummy Data
 * Activate